lib-port/agentless-DaC/README.md

 # agentless-DaC
-Ansible Detection as Code modules for Hack The Box labs
+Ansible Detection as Code modules for Hack The Box defensive labs